ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 07.md

 >"The prudent see danger and take refuge, but the simple keep going and pay the penalty."

 #### 5. First Principle
 "The responsibility that you hold is not just to your friend.
-It's to your employer and those that are also relying on this projcet.
-This makes sure that the company is safe and looks for the collective good."
+It's to your employer and those who are also relying on this project.
+This ensures that the company is safe and looks out for the collective good."

 ***
 ### Option 2: Keep Quiet and Support the Friend